POSTED BY February 21, 2019 COMMENTS (28)ON

 What you can do to solve this issue?

-The 6 months worth of Emergency fund can be broken into 2 parts, where you can keep one part in saving account and other part into a liquid fund (earns 6.5-7% and available in 24 hours notice).
+The 6 months’ worth of emergency fund can be broken into 2 parts, where you can keep one part in saving account and other parts into a liquid fund (earns 6.5-7% and available in 24 hours notice).
 This is a far better arrangement compared to just leaving all the money in saving bank account.

-I don’t see many people talking about this 2nd point often and its related to behavioural finance.
-This is very big topic, which deserves a whole book, but I will try to cover it quickly here.
+I don’t see many people talking about this 2nd point often and its related to behavioral finance.
+This is a very big topic, which deserves a whole book, but I will try to cover it quickly here.

 Our mind works in a very different manner when we have money lying in front of us.
-Supply creates its own demand is one the principles of economics and very much applicable to money.
-If you have money in saving account, you can be sure that your mind will come up every possible reason to spend it.
+Supply creates its own demand is one of the principles of economics and very much applicable to money.
+If you have money in a savings account, you can be sure that your mind will come up with every possible reason to spend it.

 So if money is lying around in your saving bank account, which can be easily accessed then,